Centrum-IntelliPhysics/Time-Marching-Neural-Operator-FE-Coupling/README.md

 <pre><code>
 </code></pre>
 # Contact
-For more information or questions please contact
+For more information or questions please contact:

 -[Wei Wang@jh.edu](mailto:wwang198@jh.edu)

 -[Somdatta Goswami@jhu.edu](mailto:somdatta@jhu.edu)

+The FE-NO coupling framework is currently under development.
+We warmly welcome any suggestions and feedback, and we are open to collaborating with researchers from diverse fields!